nansencenter/NERSC-HYCOM-CICE/doc/ESMF_preparation.md

         &                                  vm=worldVM,
         &                                  rc=rc)

-It is possible to inquire the virtual machine object (here, worldVM), to get information at runtime.
+It is possible to inquire the virtual machine object returned by ESMF_Initialize (here, worldVM), to get information at runtime.
 The following gets the number of MPI tasks (petcount), and the rank of this MPI task (localPet)

          call ESMF_VMGet(worldVM, petCount=petCount, localPET=localPet,
         &                rc=rc)

-Once the ESMF f
+# Create gridded components (models), coupler components, and import/export states for these.

-# Register Start, Run and Finalize stages in ESMF
+# Register Start, Run and Finalize routines in ESMF

-This need

-All calls of a models Initialize, Run and Finalize stages will be done through the ESMF framework, so ESMF needs to know what routines to call.
-This is done with the setservices call.
+All calls of a models Initialize, Run and Finalize routines will be done through the ESMF framework, using the ESMF_GridCompInitialize, ESMF_GridCompRun and ESMF_GridCompFinalize routines; so ESMF needs to know what routines do what.
+This is done
+with the setservices call which tells ESMF what routines to run when a model components ESMF_GridCompInitialize, ESMF_GridCompRun and ESMF_GridCompFinalize routines are called.
 The following shows the setservices call in HYCOM

          call ESMF_GridCompSetEntryPoint(